 So, there are some tips to successfully incorporate product discovery in Agile.

-Start with collaboration between product manager, product designer/researcher and engineers.
-Set some discovery sessions, where the team could cooperate.
+Start with collaboration between the product manager, product designer/researcher, and engineers.
+Set some discovery sessions where the team could cooperate.

 All of these stages we mentioned above, so we don’t repeat.